Who Is Bob Dylan?

 Dylan then took time out from his music to tell the story of his life.
 The singer released Chronicles: Volume One, the first in a three-book memoir series, in the fall of 2004.
 Dylan gave his first full interview in 20 years for a documentary released in 2005.
 Entitled No Direction Home: Bob Dylan, the film was directed by Martin Scorsese.

-Recent Work & Honors
+Later Work & Honors

 In 2006, Dylan released the studio album Modern Times.
 After hitting stores in late August, it reached the top of the album charts the next month.
 A mixture of blues, country and folk, the album was praised for its rich sound and imagery.
 Several critics also remarked the album had a playful, knowing quality.
 Showing no signs of slowing down, Dylan continued to tour throughout the first decade of the 21st century, and released the studio album Together Through Life in April 2009.